 The Police themselves will routinely analyse seized weapons and, for example, check for barrel length compliance or that the discharge pressure of air weapons meets current regulations.
 The Police also regularly examine decommissioned weapons to establish whether such weapons could be converted to working weapons.
 All of those investigations are highly technical, and can often be the determining factor in whether a case is pursued, or if it is, the likely success of it.
 At Reeds we have access to some of the UKs top independent firearms and ballistics experts and scientists.
 These specialists undertake the necessary examinations, and prepare detailed reports and give evidence at court, to best present your defence in conjunction with our carefully selected in-house lawyers.

-We believe that our structure at Reeds combines the best practices and features of the independent bar, with the support structure of an established law firm.
 At Reeds, we also have a designated team of specialist solicitors who can also assist in advising you about issues relating to firearms licensing.
 For more information, click here.

 General EnquiriesCONTACT US